-Cross device access has its own benefits but what if you can replicate a device’s screen on your desktop.
-You can access all your device’s functions on a larger screen and interact with it like you do with your other desktop applications.
+Cross-device access has its own benefits but what if you can replicate a device’s screen on your desktop.
+You can access all your device’s functions on a larger screen and interact with it as you do with your other desktop applications.
 Apple launched its Airplay service to enable users to easily access device’s from systems but was mainly targeted towards using additional cable’s or projectors achieve the intended effects.

 Unfortunately, users don’t always have an access to a project or required cables to replicate their iOS screen.
 The rise of apps has allowed users to search for easier alternatives for the same problems by just using the right app.
 Recognizing the demand, third-party developers have already built some awesome apps that mirror any device on a PC or Mac.

 Advantages Of Cross-Device Access

 Gaining access to your iOS handheld without actually interacting with them seems fascinating.
 With device mirroring, users can easily receive all necessary notifications and gain access to files and apps on the iOS device without actually having to pull out their iPhone or iPad every time someone likes their photo on Facebook, for example.

 People who like to remain cemented to a system and want unified access to all their devices find these apps extremely beneficial for their purposes.

 Moreover, the level of control provided by the apps on your iOS device lets to lock or unlock it, receive or reject calls, reply to texts and messages and even run major apps on your iOS device from your Mac or Windows.